dianamoreira/thefuck/ArchSW-docs/REPORT.md

 ![LogicalDiagram](/ArchSW-docs/Diagrams/logical.png)

+When the user calls the program, after entering a broken command, `thefuck` initializes its settings and converts shell specific (broken) command (i.e. mistyped command) to shell agnostic version.
+The opposite process is made with _fixed command_.
+Then, corrector matches all enabled rules against shell agnostic command, generates a list of correct commands sorted by priority (similarity) and displays them with UI.
+The user can, at this point, choose one of the available corrected commands with arrow keys and approve selection with `enter`, or dismiss it with `Ctrl+C`.

 ### Process View

 This view derives from the Logical view the concurrency and synchronization mechanisms underlying the software product.
 Has the objective to provide a basis for understanding the process organization of the system.